 SB 1033, as amended, Hill.
-Medical Board: disclosure of probationary status.
+Medical professionals: probation.

-Existing law, the Medical Practice Act, establishes the Medical Board of California for the licensing, regulation, and discipline of physicians and surgeons.
+(1) Existing law, the Medical Practice Act, establishes the Medical Board of California for the licensing, regulation, and discipline of physicians and surgeons.
 Existing law establishes the California Board of Podiatric Medicine within the Medical Board of California for the licensing, regulation, and discipline of podiatrists.
 Existing law, the Osteopathic Act, enacted by an initiative measure, establishes the Osteopathic Medical Board of California for the licensing and regulation of osteopathic physicians and surgeons and requires the Osteopathic Medical Board of California to enforce the Medical Practice Act with respect to its licensees.
 Existing law, the Naturopathic Doctors Act, establishes the Naturopathic Medicine Committee in the Osteopathic Medical Board of California for the licensing and regulation of naturopathic doctors.
 Existing law, the Chiropractic Act, enacted by an initiative measure, establishes the State Board of Chiropractic Examiners for the licensing and regulation of chiropractors.
-Existing law, the Acupuncture Licensure Act, establishes the Acupuncture Board for the licensing and regulation of acupuncturists.
-Existing law authorizes the board each of these regulatory agencies to discipline a physician or a surgeon its licensee by placing her or him on-probation, which may include requiring the physician or surgeon to complete specified trainings, examinations, or community service or restricting the extent, scope, or type of practice, probation, as specified.
+Existing law, the Acupuncture Licensure Act, establishes the Acupuncture Board for the SB 1033 -2- licensing and regulation of acupuncturists.
+Existing law authorizes each of these regulatory entities to discipline its licensee by placing her or him on probation, as specified.